sameer05515/learn-design-patterns/example-base-01/frontend-angular/README.md

 ## Frontend (Angular)

-An Angular 18 implementation of the design-pattern explorer UI.
-It mirrors the Vite/TS experience from `example-base-01/frontend`, consuming the Spring Boot backend (`../backend`) to show demo output plus curated documentation for all 24 patterns.
+Angular 18 implementation of the design-pattern explorer UI.
+It mirrors the Vite/TS experience from `example-base-01/frontend`, but runs entirely offline by bundling `src/assets/patterns.json` so no backend is required at build or runtime.

 ### Getting started